Saint Stephen's Episcopal Church (Forest, Virginia): History

 Nicholas Hamner Cobbs grew up in the Bedford area and was raised in a good home, his mother a devout Christian unlike his father.
 With his devotion to studying, and teaching locally by the age of seventeen, Cobbs was regarded as a hard-working and faithful man.
 Cobbs was also the principal for the New London Academy between October 19, 1824 and September 28, 1830.

-The first building was completed in 1825 on part of the Poplar Forest tract, which was previously owned by former President Thomas Jefferson and later given to his eldest daughter Martha Jefferson Randolph for her dowry in 1790.
-The land was then sold to Elizabeth Moseley Radford before being donated to the church where the original building was torn down and the present one stands today.
+The first building was completed in 1825 on part of the Poplar Forest tract.
+Maartha Jefferson Randolph sold it to the widow who has a girl had been known as Anne Irvine, who had married General William Moseley of Princess Anne County in Bedford in 1784.
+However, the Moseleys generally lived at another plantation in Powhatan County down the James River (nearer the state capital at Richmond), due in part to Gen. Moseley's continuing public duties (including as Treasurer of Virginia).
+Anne Irvine Moseley had given the land to her daughter Elizabeth Moseley Radford, who married William Radford in 1809 and in 1824 donated it to the church where the original building was torn down and the present one stands today.

 In the same year, William Radford and Elizabeth Moseley Radford deeded additional land to enlarge the church property and provide a cemetery for members.
 The cemetery is still in use today.

 in March 1898, a bad wind storm damaged the church threatening to indefinitely close the church.
 The south gable had fallen in which compromised the structure.
 Fortunately it was repaired with both the help of the congregation and the community.

 A lack of funds to make necessary repairs closed the church temporarily in 1911, although occasional services were held.

 1941, at the instigation of Malcolm Griffin, the church was restored and reopened.
 Since that date, services have been held continuously.
 A 2004 renovation project expanded the choir area and enlarged the front area where preaching occurs.

 It was listed on the National Register of Historic Places in 1985.
 The associated Old Rectory was listed in 1973.